srozemuller/rozemuller_blog/content/blog/2024-02-06-find-specific-avd-assigned-user/index.md

   - Azure API
 type: "regular"
 ---
 Recently I saw a question on X (Twitter) where someone was looking for a way to filter for a specific Azure Virtual Desktop assigned user using the Azure management API.
-For some reason, the filter option is not working is this API.
+For some reason, the filter option is not working in this API.
 Where in the end it was not possible to find the correct user directly from an API request.
-In this post, I show a different way, much more efficient way, to find the correct user assigned to an Azure Virtual Desktop session host.
+In this post, I show a different, also more efficient way, to find the correct user assigned to an Azure Virtual Desktop session host.

 {{< toc >}}